 Is the rise of Google boon or bane?

 - Too much power for a single company: – What happens when a single company get too much power.
 Yes, abuse of power.
-Like Microsoft allegedly abused it operating system market share to gain market share in browser industry in the guise of Internet Explorer, Google can do the same thing in any other sector.
+Like Microsoft allegedly abused its operating system market share to gain market share in the browser industry in the guise of Internet Explorer, Google can do the same thing in any other sector.
 Google can abuse its dominance to do whatever it likes

 Overall, I believe Google has changed the way we search for information.
 While there are certain disadvantages in the form of lack of privacy, we have to adjust with it because most of their services are free for the users, aren’t they?
 If the users need privacy, then pay the money, because after all the companies also want to make their bucks.